-We’ve been busy messing around with the new gadgets and racking up kills with Kaid and Nomad in the TTS, and have collected plenty tips to help you get off to the best possible start when Operation Wind Bastion launches.
+We’ve been busy messing around with the new gadgets and racking up kills with Kaid and Nomad in the TTS, and have collected plenty of tips to help you get off to the best possible start when Operation Wind Bastion launches.
 From what weapons to pick for the new ops, to how you can counter them, here’s our guide to the latest Rainbow Six Siege season.

 How to play kaid

 Kaid is something of a throwback defender.
-He’s got an armour rating of three, which means he’s best placed near or in the objective room, and his gadget fulfills one of the oldest roles in the game: breach denial.
-Kaid’s Rtila Electroclaws are thrown devices the electrify any metallic objects within a few feet of it.
+He’s got an armour rating of three, which means he’s best placed near or in the objective room, and his gadget fulfils one of the oldest roles in the game: breach denial.
+Kaid’s Rtila Electroclaws are thrown devices that electrify any metallic objects within a few feet of it.
 As these claws stick to any surface, Kaid is the only operator who can defend against hatch breaches, while the proximity function means you can hide Electroclaws behind cover, making it much more difficult for attackers to shoot out these gadgets.

 You’ll want to place Electroclaws so they cover as many metal objects as possibly and can’t be easily destroyed by attackers – in the middle and at the top of two reinforced wall panels works best.
 Kaid’s gadgets are also great for electrifying secondary gadgets like Deployable Shields and Barbed Wire, and smart placement of one Electroclaw can affect three or four objects, rendering a doorway impassable.